 Sacramento County YDF was the winner of PbS Barbara Allen-Hagen Award in 2018, 2013, and 2011.
 This award is given annually to a detention facility across the nation that best exemplifies PbS' commitment to treating all youth as one of our own and uses the PbS improvement model to achieve positive outcomes for youth, staff, and families.
 PbS recognizes and honors facilities that have demonstrated a commitment to enhance the lives of youth.
-YDF has embraced a commitment to have an external organization to audit and analyze data to ensure the best practices are in place to care for our youth.
+YDF has embraced this commitment to our youth.